Meeds-io/meeds/CODING_GUIDELINES.md

 # Coding Guidelines

-This document is an extension to [CONTRIBUTING](./CONTRIBUTING.md) and provides more details about the coding guidelines and best practices to follow by commmitters.
+This document is an extension to [CONTRIBUTING](./CONTRIBUTING.md) and provides more details about the coding guidelines and best practices to follow by committers.
-It's meant to be used for code reviews with the aim at improving quality and consistency of the code.
+It's meant to be used for code reviews with the aim of improving quality and consistency of the code.
 Failure to comply with these guidelines may result in rejection of pull requests.

-To propose a change in the coding guidelines, simply submit a pull request on this document. make sure you give a unique ID to any guideline in the form of DEVSTD-<ID> so it can be easily refered.
+To propose a change in the coding guidelines, simply submit a pull request on this document. make sure you give a unique ID to any guideline in the form of DEVSTD-<ID> so it can be easily referred.

 ## General